-- If an incident occurs that involves a police report the drive-away company must notify Cassie Martin with DVO, Gerardo Lucena with NAVL quality, and your local UPS contact. - Driver should remain with vehicle at all times until the vehicle reaches its next destination and responsibility of ownership has been passed to the next party. - Obey posted speed limits - Use of cell phone is prohibited when operating any Ford or Lincoln vehicle - When driving any Ford/Lincoln vehicle always wear the seatbelt - Check to make sure you have adequate fuel to reach your destination - Cold weather vehicle handling - 1.
+- If an incident occurs that involves a police report the drive-away company must notify Mary Heady with DVO, Shawn Lin with NAVL quality, and your local UPS contact. - Driver should remain with vehicle at all times until the vehicle reaches its next destination and responsibility of ownership has been passed to the next party. - Obey posted speed limits - Use of cell phone is prohibited when operating any Ford or Lincoln vehicle - When driving any Ford/Lincoln vehicle always wear the seatbelt - Check to make sure you have adequate fuel to reach your destination - Cold weather vehicle handling - 1.
 Never try to force frozen wiper arms to move - 2.
-Use plastic/rubber (never any metal or wood device) ice scrapers to clear snow or ice and free frozen wiper arms

-- 3. All windows should be cleared of snow and ice prior to operating the vehicle - a.
-Never use plastic ice scrapers on painted surfaces - Abide by all DOs and DONTs on page 51 - If any of the following scenarios happen while the vehicle is in possession of the driver please contact your local UPS rep for communication of issue:

-1. Fuel and Tire Policy:
+Use plastic/rubber ice scrapers (never any metal device) to clear snow or ice and free frozen wiper arms - Abide by all DOs and DONTs on page 51 - If any of the following scenarios happen while the vehicle is in possession of the driver please contact your local UPS rep for communication of issue: - 1.
+Fuel and Tire Policy: